Keyboard shortcuts

 • Never point the bridge at another program's (like synapse's) database.
 When using Postgres, you can create a new database in an existing Postgres instance.

-• Way below in bridge -> permissions, you'll have to change the examples to match your server.
+• In bridge -> permissions, you'll have to change the examples to match your server.

 Bridge-specific mandatory fields